AEB-labs/cruddl/docs/modelling.md

 ## System fields

 Root entities and child entities have the implicit fields `id`, `createdAt` and `updatedAt` (the latter two of type `DateTime`).
-They are managed by cruddl and can not be overwritten.
+They are managed by cruddl and cannot be overwritten.